 “We pride ourselves and our reputation on scientific integrity and well-reasoned analysis.”

-Caskey Biological Consulting, LLC (CBC) conducts studies for pipelines, oil and gas exploration, wind farms, utility lines, highways, and other project types throughout the United States.
+Caskey Biological Consulting, LLC (CBC) conducts environmental studies for pipelines, oil and gas exploration, wind farms, utility lines, highways, and other construction compliance project types throughout the United States.

 “The biggest value in adopting Wildnote is easily the amount of time I have saved.
 It has essentially given me an entire day per week to focus on other tasks within our business.”

 People need power.
-Whether it’s gas, electricity, oil, or water, it travels long distances to get from the source to the user.
-Careful planning, pre-construction assessments, and monitoring during and after construction all work to minimize negative impacts and protect sensitive habitats and species.
-Caskey Biological specializes in providing companies “with comprehensive fieldwork and reports that will meet regulatory requirements and exceed your expectations.”
-For owners, Lindsey and Jason Caskey that means delivering accurate data while staying on time and on budget.
+Whether it’s gas, electricity, oil, or water, utility infrastructure spans long distances to get power from the source to the user.
+Careful planning, pre-construction assessments, and monitoring both during and after infrastructure construction are undertaken.
+All are measures that contribute to minimizing the negative impact of construction and protect sensitive habitats and threatened species.
+Caskey Biological specializes in providing companies “with comprehensive fieldwork and reports that will meet regulatory requirements and exceed [client] expectations.”
+For owners, Lindsey and Jason Caskey, that means delivering accurate environmental survey data while keeping utilities infrastructure compliance projects on time, and on budget.

 Desert tortoises have been listed as a threatened species since 1990.
 For decades, loss of habitat and disease have reduced populations.
-They live 60-80 years and reach maturity at about 14-20 years old.
-These tortoises live most of their lives burrowed into the ground in desert valley elevations between about 1,000 and 4,000 feet.
-They come out to breed and feed during the late winter and stay active through spring.
-A summer storm might bring them back out for refreshment.
-While the adults are well protected by their anatomy, eggs and hatchlings are extremely vulnerable.
+They live 60-80 years, reaching maturity at about 14-20 years old.
+While the tortoises live most of their lives burrowed into the ground in desert valley elevations between about 1,000 and 4,000 feet, they come out to breed and feed during the late winter and stay active through spring.
+Although the adult tortoises are well protected by their anatomy, eggs and hatchlings are extremely vulnerable.

 Gopherus agassizii hatchling

-Nearly 98% of desert tortoises don’t ever reach reproductive age.
-Human activity can collapse burrows and crush tortoises and eggs.
-When a utility needs to lay infrastructure through this habitat, stringent assessment, monitoring and compliance is required.
+Nearly 98% of desert tortoises never reach reproductive age.
+Sadly, human activity puts them at risk by collapsing burrows and crushing tortoises and eggs.
+Laying utility infrastructure through threatened tortoise habitat requires stringent environmental assessment, compliance monitoring and regulatory reporting.

-For business owner and field biologist Jason Caskey, data management tasks often seemed to move as slow as the desert tortoises this particular data protects.
-Day after day, he tediously cut and pasted survey results and photos from the field into a single document for his client’s weekly report.
-With 45-50 biologists in the field, each using whatever version of Microsoft Word they had installed, this was a repetitive, frustrating, time-sucking part of the job.
+For business owner and field biologist Jason Caskey, data management tasks were laboriously slow.
+In fact, data management moved almost as slowly as the desert tortoise this particular project was trying to protect.
+Every day, he tediously copied survey results and photos submitted from field data collectors into a single document for his client’s weekly report.
+With 45-50 biologists in the field independently using a variety of Microsoft Word versions, this was a repetitive, frustrating, and very time-consuming part of the project.

 “With all the versions of Word, often times formatting would be off.
 I was spending a lot of time every day reviewing, editing, and compiling reports.
 I had been thinking for a while that there had to be a better, more efficient way to go about it.”

-He began researching different digital technology tools to make his work more efficient.
+He began researching different software tools to make his work more efficient.